abhinavsingh98/NadineWest_test_mcalderon/README.md

 Instructions:

-0. If you don't have a github account, create one and ask permission to get access to the repository on the next step.
+0. If you don't have a github account, create one and ask permission to be a collaborator on the repsitory mentioned below.

 1. Clone the repository NadineWest_test (https://github.com/fconick/NadineWest_test.git) and create your own branch.